Evernote/evernote-cloud-sdk-ios/README.md

 ### Evernote can do lots of things that aren't available in ENSession.
 How can I do more?

 ENSession is an intentionally general, workflow-oriented abstraction layer.
 It's currently optimized for the creation and upload of new notes, and simple search/download of existing notes.
-Evernote can do a lot more, though, and you can get closer to the metal, but it will require a fair bit of understanding of Evernote's object model and API.
+Evernote can do a lot more, though, and you can get closer to the metal, but it will require deeper understanding of Evernote's object model and API.

-First off, import `<ENSDK/Advanced/ENSDKAdvanced.h>` instead of `ENSDK.h`.
-Then ask an authenticated session for its `-primaryNoteStore`.
-You can look at the header for `ENNoteStoreClient` to see all the methods offered on it, with block-based completion parameters.
-You won't generally be able to use any of the "EN"-prefixed objects in this world; you're at the "EDAM" layer, which are the actual objects that the Evernote service works with.
-These are powerful but somewhat complex; [please see the full API documentation for information on what you are able to do](http://dev.evernote.com/doc/reference/).

-This "primary" note store client can only interact with a user's personal account, and won't work with a user's business data or shared notebook data directly; you can get note store clients for those destinations by asking for `-businessNoteStore` and `-noteStoreForLinkedNotebook:`
+This SDK offers an "advanced" set of capabilities that include full access to the underlying Evernote API.
+Please see the [Working with the Advanced API](Working_with_the_Advanced_(EDAM)_API.md) guide for further information.

 ### My app uses an App Notebook.
 Do I need to do anything special?

 In general, no. ENSession will simply return only a single notebook if you `listNotebooks` (unless the user has deleted your app notebook, in which case it will have no results).
 New notes created in a default (`nil`) notebook will go into your App Notebook.

 *Please Note*: ENSession knows how to handle a user selecting any available notebook (including a linked or business notebook) for its App Notebook.
-However, if you are using the "advanced" functions in the SDK and dropping down to the EDAM layer, you'll need to be aware of the intricacies of managing talking to a linked notebook.
-But you can opt-out of allowing users to pick a linked notebook, by simply setting
+However, if you are using the "advanced" (EDAM) functions in the SDK and dropping down to the EDAM layer, you'll need to be aware of the intricacies of managing talking to a linked notebook.
+Please see the [EDAM guide](Working_with_the_Advanced_(EDAM)_API.md) for more information and how to opt-out of this.

-    [[ENSession sharedSession].supportsLinkedAppNotebook = NO

-as part of your setup, prior to authenticating a user.
-Our advice is usually to opt out of this unless you are really conversant in the API, but feel free to get in touch for more info.

 ### Where can I find out more about the Evernote service, API, and object model for my more sophisticated integration?